-8 Emergence is essential.
-The planter should be and do in the sending Church before being endorsed to do so in the plant.
-Romantic notions of self or of ministry are best tested before trusted.
-In line with Luke 16 v 9 - 13 the planter should: (a) be faithful in little before being trusted with much (b) be faithful in natural things before being trusted with spiritual things (c) be faithful in stewardship (what belongs to another) before being trusted with ownership (that which is his own).
-This speaks of 'sending your best'!!
-9 Nurture Interdependence.
+v 9 Nurture Interdependence.
 Find the balance in the relationship between the plant and the sending Church.
 Dependence should be minimal.
-Yet in the context of adult- to-adult relationship let the support flow in finances, relationship and ministry.
+Yet in the context of adult-to-adult relationship let the support flow in finances, relationship and ministry.
 The sending Church should delight in the success of the plant as a father delights in the success of a son!
 Independence should be recognized in that the plant exercises its own leadership but counter-balanced with the interdependence of mutual adult relationships.
 10 Plant seeds with seeds.
 Be sure that the Church plant carries with it the seeds of further Church planting.
 We do this by identifying the next generation of visionary planting leadership in the core group that goes with the planter.
 Let the plant plan to plant!!
-11 The leader does best full-time.
-We have no theological objection to bivocational ministries.
-We just believe that Church plants do better when the leader is able to apply him/herself full-time to the task of ministry.
-In certain circumstances bivocational ministry may offer further contacts with the work-a-day world of the Church plant.
-12 Check offences and expectations.
+11 Check offences and expectations.
 Those responding to the call should be interviewed and prayed with regarding the Why and the What of their desire/call to join the core planting team.
 Don't plant refugees or renegades!
 They'll carry their unresolved issues with them and pollute the plant.
-13 Plant teams.
+12 Plant teams.
 The planter then starts meeting with the emerging team to build relationship and clarify roles and expectations.
 Teams are good in that they provide a platform with critical mass to encourage body life.
 Remember, we're building communities not just 'saving souls'!!
 The Team role-models microcosmically what the later Church will become.
 Let all the core values be present.
-14 Gather, gather, gather.
+13 Gather, gather, gather.
 The primary task of the planter and his/her team is to gather people.
 Beware of a primary group mentality that exudes exclusiveness.
-15 Take what comes.
+14 Take what comes.
 By all means target a people group or geographical area but then take what comes.
 Don't pre-judge those whom the Lord sends to you.
 You don't choose children - they're given!
 Be diligent to love and serve everyone who comes.
-16 Get on the map!
+15 Get on the map!
 The planter, being full-time, should be diligent and adventurous in involvement with groups and individuals as widely as possible within the people group or geographical area.
-This includes business connections, Bible Study, interest groups, life-skill opportunities - whatever Wedding- at-Cana gateways provide!
+This includes business connections, Bible Study, interest groups, life-skill opportunities - whatever Wedding-at-Cana gateways provide!
 Let the water turn to wine!
-17 Enjoy God!
+16 Enjoy God!
 Have fun.
 Let the presence of the Lord bring the joy He intends.
 Joy is contagious.
 It also grows Churches and it honours God.

-39 | What is our Mission Statement?
+40 | What is our Mission Statement?